This plugin will forward traffic from one or more ports on the host to the container. It expects to be run as a chained plugin.

 - Hairpin traffic back to the container.

-- Plugins which traffic not go though default net namespace e.g., ipvlan,macvlan,etc. (need
+- Plugins whose traffic does not go through the default net namespace e.g., ipvlan,macvlan,etc. (need

 masqAll